How To Get Event Sponsors Without Being A Big Name As An Event Planner

 4. Use Social Proof (Even If It’s Small)

-5. Leverage Relationships
+5. Leverage Relationships and Network Smart

-6. Make It a Win-Win
+6. Make Sponsorship a Win-Win

-7. Follow Up Professionally
+7. Follow Up and Maintain the Relationship

 Tags: